 Mallory began her education at The Animal Behavior Center of New York, where she was an intern for 6 months and ultimately learned how NOT to train dogs.
-ABCNY was steeped in the methods of traditional, old-fashioned dog training, so the experience gave Mallory insight into this unfortunate style of training.
+ABCNY was steeped in the methods of old-fashioned compulsion dog training, so the experience gave Mallory insight into this unfortunate style of training.

 Then she met Deb Manheim of Happy Tails Family Dog Training in Brooklyn.
 Deb introduced Mallory to the Association of Pet Dog Trainers, and Mallory was off and running with her first APDT seminar where she began to learn about the exciting world of modern, positive training.
 Deb is now training in Las Vegas . . . see her web site here!